 How Do I Know What Faucet Will Fit My Bathroom Sink or Tub?

-As mentioned in the installation section above, most sinks and tubs have a pre-drilled place for the faucet and/or taps to be installed.
+As mentioned in the installation section above, most sinks and tubs have a pre-drilled place for installing the faucet and/or taps.
 Some will have three holes.
 Others will be single-hole faucet installations.
-In either case, it will be pretty clear which you are working with.
+In either case, which you are working with will be pretty clear.
 If you haven’t picked a sink or tub yet, you can take advantage of a wider range of faucet options and then choose your sink tub based on the model that you choose.

 If you work with an expert, they will also be able to help you determine which faucets can fit your tub or sink.
 Usually, as long as they are made for the right size holes and the appropriate use (sink versus bathtub faucets, etc.), they should fit fine.
 There aren’t a lot of size differences in terms of faucets when it comes to functional and installation factors.
 Even when they are larger or smaller, that’s just the fixture itself, and purely for design purposes in most instances.